 I get this question a lot as an owner of a pest control company in Vancouver, Washington.
 When people think about pesticide applications, they immediately have this picture in their head of some spray jockey hosing down their house with toxic chemicals.
 Maybe the generation older than myself remembers a very potent product called “DDT” that was commonly used, before being banned, that killed bugs (and just about everything else).
 On top of this, we are in the age of the “Green” revolution.
-Consumers demand green, organic products and have spurned the chemicals and products of the past that have put us at risk.
-Growth of Green, natural products have been a very positive development, but consumers tend to assume that pest control products are of the toxic variety.
-However, this is simply not the case.
+Consumers demand green, organic products and have shunned the chemicals of the past that have put us at risk.
+Growth of Green, natural products has been a very positive development, but consumers tend to assume that pest control products are of the toxic variety.
+However, this is not the case.

-Unfortunately, if you are dealing with sugar ants in your home, Pyrethrins can actually be counterproductive.
+Unfortunately, if you are dealing with sugar ants in your home, Pyrethrins can be counterproductive.
 I discussed this in detail in a previous post, but Pyrethrins (and other repellents) can cause sugar ant colonies to spread and reproduce at a faster rate.
 It is for this reason that we primarily utilize baits when treating for sugar ants.

 Please do not try this at home, but it just goes to show how people who are very familiar with the product feel about its safety.
-It is designed to only be effective on an exoskeleton, rendering the ingestion from a mammal virtually harmless.
+It is designed only to be effective on an exoskeleton, rendering the ingestion from a mammal virtually harmless.
 With this in mind, we follow strict safety procedures when treating for ants.

 If you have more questions about doing an ant treatment in your Portland, Oregon or Vancouver, Washington home, please do not hesitate to call or email.